pipelinelabo/datalaiq-wiki/migrate/migrate.md

 ### Mapping index+sourcetype to tag

-You must now define how Splunk's data organization should be mapped to Gravwell.
+You must now define how Splunk's data organization should be mapped to DatalaiQ.
 In Splunk, data is organized into indexes and sourcetypes.
-In Gravwell, data simply receives a tag.
+In DatalaiQ, data simply receives a tag.
 To define these mappings, select "Manage Mappings"; this will open the mapping screen:

 ![Splunk mappings menu](splunkmappings.png)